kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/consul.md

 ### consul.scheme

 Specifies the scheme to use when communicating with Consul.
 This can be set to "http" or "https".
 It is highly recommended you communicate with Consul over https over non-local connections.
-When communicating over a unix socket, this option is ignored.
+When communicating over a Unix socket, this option is ignored.

 ```yaml
 spec: